FarisDou/Microsoft-Sentinel-SIEM/README.md

 | Check your Subscription’s Cost Analysis

+As you work an incident, I would recommend taking notes between each step.

  - Work the incidents being generated within Azure Sentinel, in accordance with the NIST 800-61 Incident Management Lifecycle.
 Make use of the provided Pl.

 - Step 1: Preparation